mjkelly/weatherdash-go/README.md

 Run `make` in this directory to build and run the server.
 It'll listen on port 8080.
 Go to `<your-ip-address>:8080` to have a look.
 If you're building this on your local machine, that's `http://localhost:8080`

+## Debugging

+If you're debugging the layout, add `?reload=false` to the URL to skip the periodic reload.
+That will avoid wiping refreshing the HTML periodically.